TypeRocket/docs/v6/storage.md

 ## Getting Started

-You can use the `\TypeRocketPro\Utility\Storage` class to work with files from specific locations.
+You can use the `\TypeRocket\Pro\Utility\Storage` class to work with files from specific locations.
 The class makes it easy to work with files, like the `TypeRocket\Utility\File` class, with the benefit of working with files in external and internal locations.

 ## Configure